wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

 = IMPORTANT =
-The WebP naming scheme has been changed to avoid conflicts when JPGs and PNGs have identical filenames.
+NOTE: The WebP naming scheme has been changed to avoid conflicts when JPGs and PNGs have identical filenames.
 You will need to update your rewrite rules via the settings page, and run the WebP upgrade script.
 Every image in the Media Library with a WebP version using the old naming scheme will have a link to the upgrade process (in list view, not grid view).

 = future =
 * these are current feature requests, if you see something you like here, go vote for it in the support forum